DrishtiNP/Drishti/README.md

 * Create a branch with your name
 * Now open Contributors.md file in a text editor, add your name to it.
 * Add those changes to the branch you just created using the git add command
-* Commit your changes and push the changes to GitHub*
+* Open a pull request, commit your changes and push the changes to GitHub*
 * [Submit bugs and feature requests](https://github.com/DrishtiNP/Drishti/issues), and help us verify as they are checked in
 * Review [source code changes](https://github.com/DrishtiNP/Drishti/pulls)
 * We'll be merging all your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.